songsongsong97/Fish-Monitoring-Systems/README.md

 # Fish Monitoring Systems

-This is a system to monitor fish behavior in fish tank.
+This is a system to monitor fish behavior in fish tank using YOLO object detection model.